thepolarbear0818/blog/pages/docs/faq.md

 surely benefit your privacy in a **major** way.

-If you don't like the downsides of resist fingerprinting, or if you are not concerned about fingerprinting, you can disable RFP by adding to your overrides:
+If you don't like the downsides of resist fingerprinting, or if you are not concerned about fingerprinting, you can disable RFP in the LibreWolf settings, or by adding to your overrides:

 ```js
 defaultPref("privacy.resistFingerprinting", false);